Lose Weight, Get In Shape, And Build Your Bones With These 7 Scrumptious Foods

 “…lost 1.22 kg…whereas the oat group had a non-significant weight loss of 0.88 kg (0.37–2.13). … A significantly greater decrease of blood glucose was observed among those who had eaten fruits compared with those who had eaten oat cookies… Intake of fruits may contribute to weight loss.”5

 Pears are delicious raw or cooked.
-I like to enjoy them with another food on this list, oatmeal, as in the recipe in this post: Pears: Why You Should Be Eating This Powerful Bone Building Fruit.
+I like to enjoy them with another food on this list, oatmeal, as in the recipe in this article: Pears: Why You Should Be Eating This Powerful Bone Building Fruit.

 I’ve saved the best for last!
 Yes, cacao (chocolate) is a Foundation Food, but not rich, milk chocolate candy with cream fillings and other sugary additives.
 The kind of chocolate recommended on the Program is polyphenol-rich, dark chocolate – specifically, cacao – which delivers quite a lot of bone-renewing antioxidant power, bone-building nutrients and contains no sugar.
 Even small amounts of dark chocolate that contain sugar and are at least 70% cacao can be enjoyed as part of the Program’s clinical nutrition plan.
 And like many healthful foods, chocolate is acidifying, but goes well combined with alkalizing foods, including fruits.